 John Deere's PD400 inverter is gaining interest in on-highway applications

-Fargo, North Dakota (May 2, 2019) — John Deere Electronic Solutions (JDES) will continue to tout its modular solution that is the PD400 inverter at Europe’s Electric & Hybrid Vehicle Technology expo in Stuttgart, Germany.
-JDES inverter technology has already proven maturity by accompanying John Deere’s hybrid powertrain solutions in the 644K and 944K loaders which recently surpassed 1 million operating hours.
+Fargo, North Dakota (May 2, 2019) — John Deere Electronics (JDE) will continue to tout its modular solution that is the PD400 inverter at Europe's Electric & Hybrid Vehicle Technology expo in Stuttgart, Germany.
+JDE inverter technology has already proven maturity by accompanying John Deere's hybrid powertrain solutions in the 644K and 944K loaders which recently surpassed 1 million operating hours.
 This significant milestone was a highlight at the John Deere Power Systems stand during bauma this year.
 Focusing on off-highway solutions, the new electric drivetrain components can be optimized for a wide variety of hybrid and electric vehicle applications.

 Offering 157 kW @ 350 VDC and 315 kW @ 700 VDC continuous ratings, the PD400 packs a punch - giving you the performance you need, when you need it.
 The Dual version can enable the control of either an e-axle that would consist of two motors, or a central drive high power motor with the ability to supply 50% additional power when paralleled.
 As a result, this allows the system designer to focus their energy on optimizing integration and vehicle performance where it matters most.

-To learn more about the latest innovations as well as electric drivetrain solutions, visit John Deere Electronic Solutions at the 2019 Electric & Hybrid vehicle technology expo Stuttgart, Germany — Hall 1, Stand 549.
+To learn more about the latest innovations as well as electric drivetrain solutions, visit John Deere Electronics at the 2019 Electric & Hybrid vehicle technology expo Stuttgart, Germany — Hall 1, Stand 549.